-Each participant will receive a $6,000 stipend toward food and expenses, travel money up to the program limit, a shared dorm room on the same floor with the NSF funded REU programs at UGA, free transportation on campus, lab safety training and preparation to work in any type of scientific lab.
+Each participant will receive a $6,000 stipend, a free meal plan, travel money up to the program limit, a one-person dorm room on the same floor with the NSF funded REU programs at UGA, free transportation on campus, lab safety training and preparation to work in any type of scientific lab.

 Note: It is the responsibility of the individual student to have their own insurance.
 Neither UGA nor NSF provides insurance for participants in the REU program.